 There’s a lot happening — and changing — quickly.
 And you have a lot of questions about what to do now, and how to stay safe.
 Our reporters have tracked down answers to your questions, to help us all get through these difficult times.

+And when outside, everyone should maintain physical distance from anyone who does not live in the household.
 Experts say social distancing is the best weapon against the spread of COVID-19 — defined as keeping six feet away from another person.
 Children experience much less severe symptoms from COVID-19 than older people, though they can carry and spread the virus.